 - Gag Boobs: Mizuha Miyama.
 Complete with very heavy Gainaxing.
 Hilariously highlighted in the Beach Episode, wherein Miyama gets off the bus, then the rest of her gets off the bus.
-This is noticeably tuned down in the TV series, despite that Miyama's TV school uniform seems to show more cleavage.
+This is noticeably tuned down in the TV series, despite the fact that Miyama's TV school uniform seems to show more cleavage.

 - Hilarious Outtakes: Seriously, check them out.